monarch-initiative/vertebrate-breed-ontology/docs/index.md

-# UBO Ontology Documentation
+# VBO Ontology Documentation

 [//]: # "This file is meant to be edited by the ontology maintainer."

-Welcome to the UBO documentation!
+Welcome to the VBO documentation!

 You can find descriptions of the standard ontology engineering workflows [here](odk-workflows/index.md).